dzekelid/scope/_listings/box/foldersfolder-idmetadatascopetemplate-put-openapi.md

 x-collection-name: Box
 x-complete: 0
 info:
-  title: Box Delete Metadata on File
+  title: Box Update Metadata on Folder
-  description: Used to delete the template instance.
-To delete custom key:value pairs
+  description: Used to update the template instance.
+Updates can be either add, replace,
-    within a template instance, you should refer to the updating metadata section.
+    remove , or test.
+The template instance can only be updated if the template instance already exists.
+When editing metadata, only values that adhere to the metadata template schema will be accepted.
   version: 1.0.0
 host: api.box.com
 basePath: /2.0